How to increase profits and improve profit margins

 Four factors drive profitability:

-- Costs: Reducing expenses keeps more money in the business
+- Costs: reducing expenses keeps more money in the business

-- Gross profit: The money left after paying direct costs tied to providing your goods and services (known as cost of sales)
+- Gross profit: the money left after paying direct costs tied to providing your goods and services (known as cost of sales)

-- Net profit: The money left after paying all business costs, including taxes
+- Net profit: the money left after paying all business costs, including taxes

 You can increase profits by raising revenue, lowering costs, or both.
 The sections below show you how.